Intergalactic (TV series)

-Intergalactic is a British science fiction television series created by Julie Gearey for Sky One.
-The series follows a crew of fierce convicts who break free and go on the run.
-The series premiered and ended on 30 April 2021, with a total of 8 episodes within 1 season.
+Intergalactic is a British science fiction television series created by Julie Gearey.
+It follows a crew of fierce convicts who break free and go on the run.
+The series premiered on 30 April 2021 on Sky One.
+In August 2021, Sky cancelled the show after one series.

-On 26 August 2021 it was announced that the series was cancelled by Sky.

 Premise

-In 2143, climate change has ravaged the planet and the world’s cities, now mostly under new structures, are controlled by a pseudodemocratic government called the "Commonworld".
+In 2143, climate change has ravaged the planet and the world's cities, now mostly under new structures, are controlled by a pseudodemocratic government called the "Commonworld".
 Sky cop Harper (Savannah Steyn) is framed for a crime and placed onboard a prisoner transport ship, the Hemlock, bound for an off-planet prison.
 She is thrown into a mutiny stirred up by a band of hardened female criminals who threaten to kill her unless she pilots them to safety.